Cleveland police say 71 people arrested overnight in protests

 CLEVELAND Some 71 people were arrested in Cleveland overnight during protests that flared after a police officer was found not guilty in the shooting deaths of an unarmed black man and a woman following a high-speed car chase in 2012, police said on Sunday.

-The unrest comes amid a national outcry over the law enforcement's use of lethal force against minority groups.
-Over the past year, the deaths of unarmed black men during confrontations with police in Ferguson, Missouri, New York City, Baltimore and elsewhere have spawned protests and occasional violent outbursts around the United States.
+The demonstrations were the latest in a national outcry over law enforcement's use of lethal force against minority groups.
+The deaths of unarmed black men during confrontations with police in Ferguson, Missouri, New York City, Baltimore and elsewhere have spawned protests and occasional violent outbursts around the country.

-Williams said police in Cleveland "gave people the space and a safe environment" to demonstrate peacefully but said would not allow violence toward people or property.
+Williams said police in Cleveland "gave people the space and a safe environment" to demonstrate peacefully, adding, "We would not allow people to commit acts of violence against persons or property."

-In one incident, protesters assaulted bystanders with pepper spray in a downtown area, Williams said.
-Another was arrested for throwing a sign at a person entering a restaurant, as were two other protesters who tried to interfere when police moved in, Williams said.

-Businesses in Tower City Center shut down for the day when protesters entered the shopping complex and became disruptive, he said.

 Malissa Williams and Russell were black and Brelo, a former Marine, is white.